jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 ### Release 0: Traversing and Manipulating the DOM
 The DOM refers to document object model.
 This is the representation of the document (a webpage) as a tree structure or hierarchy.

-Open up the `traverse.html` file and use jQuery to access, change, or add the following elements.
+View the `traverse.html` file to see the DOM that we'll be working with (DO NOT modify this file).
+Open the `traverse.js` file and use jQuery to access, change, or add the following elements.

 - Return the content of the h1 tag
 - Update the last name to be "Eich" with a capital E